 COVID-19 Vaccine Frequently Asked Questions

 Below you will find answers to frequently asked questions about COVID-19 vaccines.
-This list will be updated as information becomes available and as additional vaccines are approved by Health Canada.
+This list will be updated as information becomes available.
 Answers to vaccine questions in 27 languages.

 To ask a health care provider (doctor or nurse) additional questions about COVID-19 vaccines: